Sign in

 Low Risk: Class 2, Class 1 under certain conditions

-• When vehicles do not exceed 40 km/h (25 mph).
+• Vehicles traveling below 40 km/h (25 mph).

-Examples of jobs include:
+Examples of relevant jobs include:

 Figure 1